Stowa: Timeline

 2002: The 75th anniversary of STOWA as a company.
 A limited edition Fliegeruhr "Bremen D 1167" is offered in celebration of the anniversary.
 This limited edition is a tribute to the airplane called "Bremen," the first airplane to make a nonstop flight across Atlantic Ocean from East to West in 1928.

 2007: STOWA's 80th anniversary.
 Introduction of two limited edition pilot's watches: Flieger Automatic and Flieger Original.

-2008/2009: Move to the current production building, which also houses the STOWA in-house museum with several historic watches produced by STOWA.
+2008/2009: Move to a new production building, which also houses a STOWA in-house museum with several historic watches produced by STOWA.

 2010: Introduction of the STOWA Chronograph, which is based on a former pocket watch design.
 Launch of the Flieger Baumuster B with B-Dial.
 (Only 42 pieces of the original 55mm Pilot B-Dial watch have been produced during WW2, making the original Pilot B-Uhr is one of the rarest big pilot watches ever.)

 2021: Stowa became part of Tempus Arte GmbH & Co.
 KG.

+2022: STOWA celebrates its 95th anniversary.

+2023: The brand receives a complete makeover in the form of a brand relaunch in the year following its 95th anniversary.
+The company is moving back to Pforzheim “back to the roots”, where the company has spent most of its history.

+2024: STOWA releases the first in-house manufacture movement M1.